Fog and drizzle tonight, strong storms Wednesday night - NewsBreak

 This Is The Most Snow Florida's Ever Had

-Stacker compiled a list of the biggest 1-day snowfalls in Arkansas using data from the National Centers for Environmental Information.
+Stacker compiled a list of the biggest 1-day snowfalls in Alabama using data from the National Centers for Environmental Information.
 Originally published on stacker.com, part of the TownNews Content Exchange.

 Strong to severe storms possible Wednesday